 Dr Géza Berecki

-During my previous appointments, I investigated the mechanism of action of synthetic conotoxins targeting ion channels and receptors and modulation of ion channels via G protein-coupled receptor signalling.
-This research resulted in patenting of a number of synthetic peptides for the management of neuropathic pain.
+Dr Berecki’s research is focused on ion channel physiology and pharmacology, and intracellular signalling.
+As an early career postdoc, he was involved in cardiac electrophysiology research.
+Later he studied the mechanism of action of synthetic conotoxins targeting ion channels and receptors and the modulation of ion channels via G protein-coupled receptors.
+This research resulted in patenting of several synthetic peptides for the management of neuropathic pain.

 Awards and achievements